Alxkory/DL_HDAE_Reproduction/index.md

 <img src="table1/EN_hyper_beta.png" alt="EN - Hyper-beta" width="500"/>|<img src="table1/SP_hyper_beta.png" alt="SP - Hyper-beta" width="500"/>
 <img src="table1/FR_hyper_beta.png" alt="FR - Hyper-beta" width="500"/>|<img src="table1/RU_hyper_beta.png" alt="RU - Hyper-beta" width="500"/>

+The hyper parameter beta is introduce by the Poincar´e ball model, in which beta controls parameters related to the open unit ball.
+In order to explore whether the model is sensitive to this parameter, experiments are conducted by changing nothing but the value of beta.

+The results and the corresponding values of beta are listed in the table above.
+It can be seen that the values of f1 fluctuates with the hyper-beta varying, which is different from the results in the original paper(Chang et al. 2021) that exactly remains the same.

+According to the graph, we conclude that the hyper-beta does not affect the model directly because the value of f1 does not change monotonically as beta changes monotonically.
+But we do not exclude the possibilities the beta affects the model indirectly by affecting other parameters.

 ## Conclusion